 - 1. Patients with other subtypes of EB such as EB simplex, dominant DEB, junctional EB and Kindler EB. - 2.
-Subjects who have received oral or topical corticosteroids for more than 1 week within 30 days of enrolment into this study. - 3.
+Subjects who have received oral or topical corticosteroids for more than 7 consecutive days within 30 days of enrolment into this study, with the exception of the following steroids with non-systemic effects and intended to relieve oesophageal symptoms: oral viscous budesonide and inhaled fluticasone. - 3.
 Patients with a known allergy to any of the constituents of the investigational product. - 4.
 Patients with signs of active infection that requires treatment with oral or intravenous antibiotics within 7 days of screening. - 5.
-Patients with a medical history or evidence of active malignancy, including cutaneous squamous cell carcinoma. - 6.
-Patients with BOTH a) positive C7 enzyme linked immunosorbent assay (ELISA) and b) a positive indirect immunofluorescence (IIF) with binding to the base of salt split skin. - 7.
+Patients with a medical history or evidence of active malignancy, including cutaneous squamous cell carcinoma. - Patients with BOTH a) positive C7 enzyme linked immunosorbent assay (ELISA) and b) a positive indirect immunofluorescence (IIF) with binding to the base of salt split skin. - 7.
 Patients who are pregnant or of child-bearing potential who are not abstinent or practicing an acceptable means of contraception, as determined by the Investigator, for the duration of the treatment phase. - 8.
 Patients having received MSCs from any source in the last 9 months. - 9.
 Simultaneous or previous participation in any interventional trial within 3 months before entering this trial but participation in simultaneous registry, and diagnostic trials during the trial is allowed.